Trailblazers Leadership Expedition

 Wilderness First Aid and CPR Training

 Trailblazers Expeditioners will be trained and certified in Wilderness First Aid and CPR with Landmark Learning and Wilderness Medical Insititute during the Expedition.
 This is a requirement for all GRP staff members and an extremely valuable skill for any young adult.
+Participants will have the option of earning 1 credit hour for completing this course in addition to other credit hours with Queens University.

 Service Project: Sustainable Trail Building

-Over the first two weeks of the Expedition, Expeditioners will make a lasting impression on the Preserve.
+Over the first three weeks of the Expedition, Expeditioners will make a lasting impression on the Preserve.
 The crew will work on a variety of backcountry trail maintenance projects like rock work, drainage, earth moving, bridge building, and new trail construction.
 Classes will be taught on what sustainable trail building is, the tools necessary to build a trail, and how to use them.
 Embedded throughout the trail days are leadership lessons and decision making opportunities made by the Expeditioners.
 We strongly believe the trail is a vehicle for leadership training and life skills development.
 Our unique and practical curriculum is designed to challenge each participant and develop transferable and critical job skills.

 Walk in the shoes of a GRP Staff Member